Nayben/NAND-to-tetris-companion-programs/HDL Output Comparator 1.0/README.md

 You can also view the contents of the files by pressing the view file description button.
 CMP file is on the top, OUT file is on the bottom.

+It also uses tkinter because the rest of NAND to Tetris is GUI based anyway.

 Usage:
 1. Place the Python program in the same directory as the CMP and OUT files that you want to test.